-BARRIERS TO SCOUTING ARE PROTECTION FOR GROOMERS
+BARRIERS TO SCOUTING CAN BE PROTECTION FOR GROOMERS

 Good Scouters Get Expelled